-- 1) Sanctioned Absences: Attendance at pre-scheduled events sanctioned by Fleming College will be recognized as sanctioned absences.
+1) Sanctioned Absences: Attendance at pre-scheduled events sanctioned by Fleming College will be recognized as sanctioned absences.
 Sanctioned absences require advanced notification as described in the procedures below.
-Examples of sanctioned absences may include: - Class related field trips / events - Academic conferences - Varsity athletic commitments - Student administrative council meetings / conferences - 2) Planned Absences: Attendance at pre-planned/pre-scheduled events and appointments of a personal nature will be recognized as planned absences.
+Examples of sanctioned absences may include:

+- Class related field trips / events

+- Academic conferences

+- Varsity athletic commitments

+- Student administrative council meetings / conferences

+2) Planned Absences: Attendance at pre-planned/pre-scheduled events and appointments of a personal nature will be recognized as planned absences.
 Planned absences are for exceptional circumstances and require advanced request for approval as described in section 2.0.
-Examples of planned absences may include: - Health care appointments which cannot be scheduled outside of academic hours - Attendance at a funeral or memorial service - Appointments for dependents (that the student is required to attend) which cannot be scheduled outside of academic hours - Active participation in a major personal event (i.e. wedding) - 3) Unexpected Absences: Unexpected and/or significant events that result in missed class(es).
-Examples of unexpected absences may include: - Illness or injury - Unexpected incidents involving a dependent - Death in the immediate family - Unexpected absence related to a new or pre-existing disability
+Examples of planned absences may include:

+- Health care appointments which cannot be scheduled outside of academic hours - Attendance at a funeral or memorial service - Appointments for dependents (that the student is required to attend) which cannot be scheduled outside of academic hours - Active participation in a major personal event (i.e. wedding)

+3) Unexpected Absences: Unexpected and/or significant events that result in missed class(es).
+Examples of unexpected absences may include:

+- Serious illness or injury

+- Unexpected incidents involving a dependent

+- Death in the immediate family

+- Sudden or unexpected occurrence of condition (see below)

+A retroactive accommodation is a type of academic accommodation used to provide students who experience a sudden or unexpected challenges (including: medical, mental health, or disability-related conditions) an alternate opportunity to demonstrate a learning outcome or assessment.

+Students who have been absent from class may be eligible for a retroactive accommodation when:

+- Student experiences a sudden or unexpected onset of a medical, mental health, or disabilityrelated condition - The onset of this condition prevents the student from meeting regular academic demands resulting in an unexpected absence from school - During the unexpected absence, the student missed a scheduled evaluation such as a test or assignment

+The decision to grant a student's request for a retroactive accommodation will be determined on a case-by-case basis through consultation with Counselling and the professor.